IRL2/nanover-docs/source/tutorials/fundamentals.rst

 |

 Simply click ``Run demonstration input!`` to run a demo simulation.
 Alternatively, click ``+OpenMM`` and select your own OpenMM NanoVer simulation file, then click `Run!` to start the server.
+You can also add NanoVer recordings by clicking ``+Recording`` and selecting your trajectory (.traj) and shared state (.state) files.

-You can click on the following headings to open up menus to customise your server further: Verbosity, Network, Simulation, and Recording.
+Please click on the headings to open up menus to customise your server further: Verbosity, Network, Simulation, and Recording.
 For further information about these options, use the :ref:`help function <command line help>` in the command line.